Sneakyguy6/ALevel/README.md

 # ALevel
-asteroids is a broken project
-asteroids2 is the one i am updating
+asteroids is a broken project (OpenCL issue) asteroids2 is the one i am updating

 The project is a 3D asteroids game.
 It involves shooting asteroids in 3D